Simplified State Space Layers for Sequence Modeling: Relationship Between S4 and S5

 \subsection{Relaxing the Assumptions}

 We now revisit the assumptions required for Proposition \ref{prop:equiv}, since they only relate a constrained version of S5 to a constrained version of S4.
 Regarding Assumption \ref{ass:tied_a}, \citet{gu2021s4} report that S4 models with tied state matrices can still perform well, though allowing different state matrices often yields higher performance.
-Likewise, requiring a single scalar timescale across all of the S4 SSMs, per Assumption \ref{ass:tied_delta}, is overly restrictive.
+Likewise, requiring a single scalar timescale across all of the S4 SSMs, per Assumption \ref{ass:tied_delta}, is restrictive.
 S4 typically learns different timescale parameters for each SSM~\citep{gu2022train} to capture different timescales in the data.
 To relax these assumptions, note that Assumption \ref{ass:tied_s5} constrains S5 to have dimension $P=N$, and $N$ is typically much smaller than the dimensionality of the inputs, $H$.
-Proposition~\ref{prop:efficiency} established that S5 can match S4's complexity with $P$ as large as $\mathcal{O}(H)$.
+Proposition~\ref{prop:efficiency} established that S5 can match S4's complexity with $P = \mathcal{O}(H)$.
 By allowing for larger latent state sizes, Assumptions 2 and 3 can be relaxed, as discussed in Appendix \ref{app:sec:relation:blocks}.
-We also discuss how this relaxation motivates a block-diagonal initialization with HiPPO-N matrices on the diagonal, which often empirically improves performance compared to just using one large HiPPO-N matrix.
+We also discuss how this relaxation motivates a block-diagonal initialization with HiPPO-N matrices on the diagonal.
 Finally, to further relax the tied timescale assumptions, we note that in practice, we find improved performance by learning $P$ different timescales (one per state).
-See Appendix \ref{app:sec:relation:timescales} for further discussion of this empirical finding.
-Finally, see the ablations in Appendix \ref{app:simo-ablation} related to the ideas in this section.
+See Appendix \ref{app:sec:relation:timescales} for further discussion of this empirical finding and the ablations in Appendix \ref{app:simo-ablation}.